LukaNoza/Vite-React-Tailwind-CSS/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+🚀 My First React Project
+Built with Vite and styled using Tailwind CSS, this project showcases a fully responsive modern website.

+✨ Features:
+Responsive Navbar with a mobile drawer for smooth navigation

+Hero Section featuring gradient text for a sleek, modern look

+Autoplaying & Looping Videos using the native <video> tag

+Feature Section with a clean, user-friendly layout

+Pricing Cards offering three distinct user plans

+Testimonials section to build trust

+Footer with essential links and info

+✅ Deployed live on Vercel